-All potential living donors found to have a small renal mass should undergo full clinical and radiographic evaluation including history, physical exam, abdominal CT, chest x-ray and laboratory investigations.
-It is important that such patients be counselled about the risk of metachronous tumours of the contralateral kidney, which can occur in up to 0.8% of cases.31 This figure may be higher if a papillary subtype of RCC is confirmed on final pathology.
-When appropriate, clinicians should screen patients for genetic syndromes that are associated with an increased risk of renal tumours, such as Von Hippel-Lindau or Tuberous Sclerosis Complex.
+All potential living donors found to have a SRM should undergo full clinical and radiographical evaluation, including history, physical exam, abdominal computed tomography (CT), chest x-ray, and laboratory investigations.
+It is important that such patients be counselled about the risk of metachronous tumors of the contralateral kidney, which can occur in up to 0.8% of cases.31 This figure may be higher if a papillary subtype of RCC is confirmed on final pathology.
+When appropriate, clinicians should screen patients for genetic syndromes that are associated with an increased risk of renal tumors, such as Von Hippel-Lindau or Tuberous Sclerosis Complex.
 Genetic testing should be offered to these patients and their families when indicated.
-Finally, a differential renal scan should be considered in all donors to ensure adequate nephron function in the contra-lateral kidney prior to undergoing radical nephrectomy.
+Finally, a differential renal scan should be considered in all donors to ensure adequate nephron function in the contralateral kidney prior to undergoing radical nephrectomy.

-Deceased donors with incidentally discovered renal tumours should undergo careful intraoperative assessment to rule out the presence of metastatic disease, including sternotomy and inspection of the thoracic organs.
-In their series, Pandanaboyana et al. used back-table ultrasound to inspected all contra-lateral kidneys and rule out the presence of a synchronous or metastatic tumour.32 The families of deceased donors with small incidentally discovered masses should be informed about the findings, and potential recipients of other organs from the same donor should be counselled accordingly.
+Deceased donors with incidentally discovered renal tumors should undergo careful intraoperative assessment to rule out the presence of metastatic disease, including sternotomy and inspection of the thoracic organs.
+In their series, Pandanaboyana et al used back-table ultrasound to inspected all contralateral kidneys and rule out the presence of a synchronous or metastatic tumor.32 The families of deceased donors with small incidentally discovered masses should be informed about the findings, and potential recipients of other organs from the same donor should be counselled accordingly.

-We recommend that only kidneys from donors with T1a tumours (<4 cm; organ confined) be considered for transplantation.
+We recommend that only kidneys from donors with T1a tumors (≤4 cm, organ-confined) be considered for transplantation.
 At the time of organ procurement, a sample of tissue can be sent for frozen section analysis at the discretion of the transplant surgeon; while this should reliably confirm the diagnosis, recently published data casts doubt on its utility in accurately predicting surgical margins and changing management.33